deftio/quikdown/README.md

-# QuikDown
+# quikdown

-A lightweight, fast markdown parser with built-in XSS protection and plugin support.
-QuikDown provides a secure, extensible markdown-to-HTML converter that works in both browser and Node.js environments.
+A lightweight, fast markdown parser with built-in XSS protection and plugin support. quikdown is an extensible markdown-to-HTML converter that works in both browser and Node.js environments.

+📚 **[View Live Examples](examples/)** - Interactive demos of quikdown's features

 ## Features